apicco/frap/README.md

 	frames = 0 ,
 	f = 1 )`

-The time when photobleaching happens is extracted with `my_frap.tfrap()`.
+The first time point after photobleaching happens is extracted with `my_frap.tfrap()`, the first frame with `my_frap.frapframe()`.

-The fluorescence intensity of the frap object can be normalised with
+The fluorescence intensity of the FRAP object can be normalised with

 `my_frap.frapnorm( w = 10 , full_range = False )`
 where `w` is the nuber of frames before the photobleaching event, which are used to compute the average fluorescence intensity before photobleaching (default is `w = 10`). `full_range` is the normaglization range and can be `True` or `False` (default).
-By default, frapnorm sets time 0 to be the first time point after photobleaching.
+By default, frapnorm sets time 0 to be the first time point after photobleaching (i.e. `my_frap.frapnorm().tfrap()` is equal to 0 )

-A frap experiment can be fit with
+The fit of a FRAP experiment is done with

 `popt , pcov = my_frap.fit( tmax = np.inf , maxfev = None )`

-`popt` are the optimal fit values and `pcov` the estimated covariance of `popt`. `tmax` sets the upper range of timepoints (starting from 0, the first time point after photobleaching), which are used to compute the fit. `maxfev` is the max number of iterations, `None` uses the default (600).
+`popt` contains the optimal fit values and `pcov` the estimated covariance of `popt`. `tmax` sets the upper range of timepoints (starting from 0, the first time point after photobleaching), which are used to compute the fit. `maxfev` is the max number of iterations, `None` uses the default (600).

 For simplicity, the half time and mobile fraction can also be computed as